appsmithorg/appsmith-docs/website/docs/reference/widgets/sliders/category-slider.md

 ### Events

-When the event is triggered, these event handlers can run queries, JS code, or other [supported actions](/reference/appsmith-framework/widget-actions).
+When the event is triggered, these event handlers can execute queries, JS functions, or other [supported actions](/reference/appsmith-framework/widget-actions).

 #### onChange

 <dd>

-Specifies the actions to be executed when the user changes the slider's value.
+Specifies one or multiple actions to be triggered when the user changes the value of the Number Slider.

 </dd>